Scientific Name

 Watering: From spring to fall, water moderately and let the soil dry out completely before watering again.
 In most areas, rainfall will be enough for established plants.
 For a potted plant, never let the container sit in water.
 Suspend watering in winter.

 Fertilizing: C. whipplei does not need fertilizer when planted in the ground.
-However, in a container, the plant will benefit from fertilization during the growing season.
+However, if grown in a container, it will benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer.
 Suspend feeding during the winter when the plant goes dormant.

 Repotting: Repot only when your C. whipplei becomes potbound or is too large and unstable in its container.
 Choose a slightly larger container with drainage holes at the bottom.
 The best time for repotting is late winter or early spring.